gfxcoindev/gfx/README.md

-Era development tree
+GraphicsCoin development tree

-Era is a PoS-based cryptocurrency.
+GraphicsCoin is a PoS-based cryptocurrency.

 Development process
 ===========================